SleepyG11/localizer/README.md

             type: "cat",
             name: "kitty",
             feeling: "love",
-        }
+        },
-    }
+    },
-) // -> I'm live in New York with my cat Kitty.
-She LOVE this place.
+) // -> "I'm live in New York with my cat Kitty.
+She LOVE this place."
 ```

 ### No value